-Using the following test credit card numbers, you can create payments in test mode that are evaluated at a specific risk level.
+Use the following test credit card numbers to create payments in test mode that are evaluated at a specific risk level.
 Test payments can be created either in the Payments page of the Dashboard when in test mode or by making a charge request using the API and your test API key.

 |4100000000000019||Results in a charge with a risk level of highest.
 The charge is blocked as it's considered fraudulent.|

 |4000000000009235||Results in a charge with a risk level of elevated.
 The charge is successful and placed into your review queue.|